AlexChesser/books-accelerate/README.md

 You are welcome to come along and lurk, participate in Chat, follow along at your own pace by watching back the archived episodes on the "LGTM shipit" channel: https://youtube.com/c/lgtm-shipit.

+## Other series

+- "[tech interview preparation course](https://github.com/AlexChesser/tech-interview-prep-course)" if you're looking to prepare for an interview in Tech that is an OK run through the things you have to know.

 ## Special Thanks!

 We got a pull request!!! https://github.com/AlexChesser/books-clean-architecture/pull/1 very special thanks to https://github.com/tinawright who just jumped on in and made this project better.